MobileRoboticsSkoltech/RecSync-android/README.md

     - Integrated sync video
     - Scripts for extraction, alignment and processing of video frames [in progress]

+## Video panorama stitching demo

+- in progress on another branch

 # Wireless Software Synchronization of Multiple Distributed Cameras

 Reference code for the paper